alan-ooh-media-exercise/ooh-media-web-api/README.md

 knex seed:run --env development
 `
 * The following command to start the server `npm start`.
-* There is an initial user set up in the seeds and the credentials for login are {username: 'user1', password: 'password1''}
+* There is an initial user set up in the seeds and the credentials for login are {username: 'user1', password: 'password1'}
 * I assumed the status field was the same field we wished to use for inactive so to mark an asset inactive the status field can be patched.

-# Testing
+## Testing
-Testing was done using mocha, chai, chai_http and sinon.
+Testing was done using mocha, chai, chai-http and sinon.
 The tests can be run by running `npm test` after instantiating the test db.

-# Excluded
+## Excluded
 * I have excluded the nice to haves due to the delay caused by my first approach not working out.
-If you would like me to do a UI I don't minding adding one.
+If you would like me to do a UI I don't mind adding one.